Sinjar: Islamic era

 After 1830, the nahiya of Sinjar became part of the Mosul Sanjak.
+In 1833, Mir Muhammad of Rawanduz massacred as many as 10,000 Yazidi men on the mound of Koyunjik.
+Following this Reşid Mehmed Pasha campaigned against Sinjar, reportedly destroying three fourths of the population.
+The Ottomans after a second massacre, carried off more than thirty thousand into slavery, Yazidi girls were sold at the Black sea for thirty piastre."
 During the 19th century, the Yazidis of the Sinjar Mountains often posed a threat to travelers in the region.
 The governor Dawud Pasha of Baghdad (in office in 1816–1831) was unable to suppress the Yazidis and the Yazidi revolts of 1850–1864 were ended after the diplomatic efforts of the Ottoman statesman Midhat Pasha enabled the authorities to tax and impose customs in the area.

 Modern era

 The important Chermera temple (meaning '40 Men') is found on the highest peak of the Sinjar Mountains.

 Cathedral rising above ruined buildings in the old neighborhood of Sinjar.

 In 1974–1975, five neighborhoods in the city of Sinjar were Arabized during a campaign by the Iraqi government of President Saddam Hussein dubbed as a "modernization drive"; the neighborhoods were Bar Barozh, Saraeye, Kalhey, Burj and Barshey, whose inhabitants were relocated to the new towns or elsewhere in Iraq and replaced by Arabs.
 The majority of the Arabs resettled in the Sinjar Mountains have remained in the region as of 2010.

 On 13 August 2009, a suicide bombing killed 21 people and wounded 32 in a cafe in the Kalaa neighborhood of Sinjar.
-On 14 August 2010, a series of truck bombings by al-Qaeda in Iraq in the towns of Qahtaniya and al-Jazira, both in the Sinjar District, killed 326 Yazidis and injured 530 more.
+On 14 August 2007, a series of truck bombings by al-Qaeda in Iraq in the towns of Qahtaniya and al-Jazira, both in the Sinjar District, killed 792 Yazidis.

 According to statistical survey of the Sinjar District in 2013, the city of Sinjar had a population of 77,926.
 The ethnic composition of the city consisted of Kurds, Arabs, Turkmens, and Assyrians and the religious composition consisted of Yazidis, Sunni Muslims, and Christians.
 There were 23 primary schools, three intermediate schools and seven secondary schools, a hospital, two other health care facilities, three public parks and two sports fields.
 The town had three churches, a Syriac Orthodox Church, Syriac Catholic Church, and Armenian Apostolic Church, all of which were destroyed by the Islamic State of Iraq and the Levant.